 • On an average day in the United States, more than 1 million people tan in tanning salons.1

-• Nearly 70 percent of tanning salon patrons are girls and women, primarily aged 16 to 29 years.2
+• Of the customers, 70 percent are Caucasian girls and women, aged 16 to 49 years.2

 • Nearly 30 million people tan indoors in the United States annually.
 Of these, 2.3 million are teens.3

 • The indoor tanning industry has an estimated revenue of $5 billion, a fivefold increase from 1992.4,5

 • The United States Department of Health & Human Services has declared ultraviolet (UV) radiation from the sun and artificial sources, such as tanning beds and sun lamps, as a known carcinogen (cancer causing substance).6

 • Indoor tanning lamps emit UVA and UVB radiation at levels that are far higher than the sun.
 New, high-pressure sunlamps emit doses that can be as much as 15 times that of the sun.
 7

 • Exposure to UV light is a known risk factor for melanoma.8

 • A Swedish study presents strong evidence that indoor tanning increases the risk of melanoma, especially when indoor tanning begins at an early age.9